 This is one of the important criteria to evaluate a trademark as a well-known trademark.
 A reputable brand will gain the trust of consumers, thereby increasing the economic value of that brand.
-The higher the popularity of the brand, the higher the price will be and the more economic value it will bring.
-Therefore, the larger the transfer price, the license price, and the value of the investment capital contribution, the greater the brand coverage in the market as well as a great reputation among consumers.
+The higher the popularity of the brand, the higher the price will be, and the more economic value it will bring.
+Therefore, the larger the transfer price, the license price, and the value of the investment capital contribution, the greater the brand coverage in the market as well as the reputation among consumers.

 - Legal basis